hackle/blogger/src/raw/the-typescript-handbook-and-postels-law.md

 The `message` is thrown away, a bit wasteful, but no harm is done.

-You'll notice the same reasoning applies to any language, however, some languages may be more strict and require us to type out `(message: string)` although it's never used.
+You'll notice the same reasoning should apply to any language, however, some are more strict and require us to type out `(message: string)` even when it's never used.

 # Contra-variance

 Some readers must have noticed `message` is contra-variant to the call-back `(message: string) => void`, or it's in a *negative* position.
-This means to call `greetReal`, the Users can vary the type of `message` to be any more general types.
-As it's hard to find a good super type of `string` so let's change it up a little to use the typical `Tiger` which is a sub-type of `Animal`.
+This means to call `greetReal`, the Users can vary the type of `message` to be a more general type than `string`.

+As it's hard to find a good super type for `string`, let's change the example up a little to use the typical `Tiger` which is a sub-type of `Animal`.

 ```TypeScript
 interface Animal { name: string };